 A DBYC scholar should abide by the conditions set by the DBYC office.

-Participating in all of the required programs and activities of the DBYC (e.g. Formation, Fellowship).
+Participate in all of the required programs of the DBYC office (e.g. Formation, Fellowship, DBYC Mass, Monthly MHC Commemoration Mass, Recollection, and other Liturgical Services, etc.).

 Procedure:

-Get a copy of the DBYC Scholarship Program Application Form from Mrs. Glenda Del Socura at the school library.
+Get a copy of the DBYC Scholarship Program Application Form from the DBYC Coordinator on Admission and Renewal at the school library.

 The scholar must write a letter of intent to renew his/her scholarship.